rubenvannieuwpoort/minispartan6plus_base/README.md

     git clone https://github.com/rubenvannieuwpoort/minispartan6plus_base

   2. Open the project by doubleclicking on minispartan6+.xise, or open Xilinx ISE WebPACK and open the file from there.
   3. In the design pane on the left, make sure that 'implementation' is selected.
 In the second window from the top (the one under the message 'no processes running'), there should be a text that says 'Generate Programming File' (you might need to scroll down).
 Doubleclick this and wait until the process is done.
-A bitstream file main.bit should be generated in the repository folder.
+A bitstream file main.bit should be generated in the 'work' folder.

 How to program the miniSpartan 6+
 ---------------------------------